kaibin0608/Andrew-NG-Notes/andrewng-p-1-neural-network-deep-learning.md

      - ASICs
   3. Algorithm:
      1. Creative algorithms has appeared that changed the way NN works.
         - For example using RELU function is so much better than using SIGMOID function in training a NN because it helps with the vanishing gradient problem.
+(SIGMOID is much slower, because the area that gradient that is nearly 0, will change the parameters very slowly in the gradient decent)